 In May 2005, the FASB issued SFAS No. 154, Accounting Changes and Error Corrections.
-This new standard replaces APB Opinion No. 20, Accounting Changes in Interim Financial Statements, and SFAS No. 3, Reporting In May 2005, the FASB issued SFAS No. 154, Accounting Changes and Error Corrections.
-This new standard replaces AFB Opinion No. 20, Accounting Changes in Interim Financial Statements, and SFAS No. 3, Reporting Accounting Changes in Interim Financial Statement, and represents another step in the FASB's goal to converge its standards with those issued by the International Accounting Standards Board ("IASB").
+This new standard replaces APB Opinion No. 20, Accounting Changes in Interim Financial Statements, and SFAS No. 3, Reporting Accounting Changes in Interim Financial Statement, and represents another step in the FASB's goal to converge its standards with those issued by the International Accounting Standards Board ("IASB").
 Among other changes, SFAS No. 154 requires retrospective application to prior periods' financial statements of a voluntary change in accounting principle unless it is impracticable.
 SFAS No. 154 also provides that (1) a change in method of depreciating or amortizing a long-lived nonfinancial asset be accounted for as a change in estimate (prospectively) that was effected by a change in accounting principle, and (2) correction of errors in previously issued financial statements should be termed a "restatement."
 The new standard is effective for accounting changes and correction of errors made in fiscal years beginning after December 15, 2005.
-The adoption of SFAS No. 154 is not expected to have a material effect on the Companyies corrections of the properties of previously issued.
-Company's consolidated financial position or results of operations.
+The adoption of SFAS No. 154 is not expected to have a material effect on the Company's consolidated financial position or results of operations.